 The Mechanical Engineering Technology degree is offered in both the traditional face-to-face format and an online format for the upper-division courses.
 The fully-online courses form a competency-based education program in which students receive credit for courses when specific competencies are demonstrated, and receive the degree when all degree-level competencies are demonstrated.
 In some cases, students may be able to take traditional courses for credit in the competency-based education program.

 The goal of Engineering Technology is to prepare well educated, highly skilled, and socially and professionally responsible engineering technologists from a diverse population of students to create productive and rewarding careers.
 Graduates will be well grounded in the fundamentals of engineering, mathematics, science, communications, and problem solving.
 To create continuous improvement, the program uses input from employers, alumni, and the Industrial Advisory Committee.
-Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012.
+Engineering Technology is accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, www.abet.org.

 Engineering Technology Program, Texas A&M University-Corpus Christi, Corpus Christi, TX 78412-5797.
 Phone: (361) 825-5849.
 Web: http://entc.tamucc.edu/